MowMdown/aroma-kernel-build-tools/README.md

 Other
 =====
+An example of a kerneltools-build-config for the DNA is included, edit the file to match your set-up and move it to the top level directory.

 If you wish to use any additional files, you can create a system directory inside the LOCAL_BUILD_DIR and store anything you wish to send to the system after mounting.